AhmedSayedSk/ParkingLot/README.md

 >2.
 DETECT ANY EXISTING MOTION OR CHANGE IN THE PARKING LOT That step can be implemented using background subtraction algorithms:
   - MOG algorithm
-  - Algorithm of ROI (Region of Interest)
+  - ROI (Region of Interest) algorithm

 >3.
 ASSIGN THE FREE AND THE BUSY PARKING SLOTS